Questions To Ask Before Joining An Improv Project

 Find your artistic wheelhouse

-It is important to be able to do work you believe in and that feels like a home of sorts.
+• It is essential to be able to do work you believe in, and that feels like a home of sorts.
 A project where you are working with a group of like-minded artists who are after the same thing you are after.
 Do not misunderstand.
 I do not mean that you rest on your laurels.
 There is still work to do.
 Have you pushed the boundaries and taken new risks within this project?
 Having a common vocabulary and feeling like you are in your element can be used as a tool to go further faster.

 A duo

-There are many reasons I believe everyone should eventually have an improv duo.
+• There are many reasons I believe everyone should eventually have an improv duo.
 Oh so many.
 Setting aside that a duo is the most beautiful essential expression of improv - it provides an opportunity for exponential growth.
 A duo allows you to really feel what it is like to initiate or drive as well as support or go along for the ride in an intensified way.
 You are a contributor to every scene.
 In a duo, you really feel what it is to be responsible for an improv project.
 If you do not show up to rehearsal - or the show - the duo does not happen.
 I think that is important.
 A duo partner is selected based on mutual admiration and regard for one another’s work and shared artistic vision and goals.
 Also scheduling, traveling, and making decisions for a duo are often easier than doing so for a whole team - though both are valuable to learn how to do.

 You Should Feel Like You Belong

-You deserve to feel safe, respected and included.
+You deserve to feel safe, respected, and included.
 If that is not the case I would seriously consider moving on.
 You have the right to your personal dignity and artistic integrity.
 You should never sacrifice those things.

 Improv should be a place where we can celebrate each other and all that is profoundly stupid and glorious about being human.
 When we create brave spaces where everyone feels they can be themselves despite differences - we all become better listeners and supporters, - that is better improvisers.